Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Proof of Proposition

-To complete the proof of Proposition \ref{W-Integral-Proposition}, we will lastly need two final results that will allow us to deal with cases involving $\ell_i$ and $q_i$. \begin{lem} Assume that $\phi$ is a smooth function supported on $(-1+\delta,1-\delta)$ for some $\delta>0$.
-Then we have that
+\end{corr} To complete the proof of Proposition \ref{W-Integral-Proposition}, we must now focus our attention on the integrals involving $\ell_i$ and $q_i$.
+We will begin with some single integral computations. \begin{lem} Assume that $\phi$ is a smooth function of subexponential growth.
+Then for any $1\le i\le m$, we have that